 Committee Member Relevant Education & Experience Gordon Clanachan, FCA, ICD.D Chair Member since 2009 Independent Mr. Clanachan is a graduate of Glasgow University, Scotland.
 He is a Fellow Chartered Accountant and holds the ICD.D designation.
 During the past 5 years, Mr. Clanachan has been a corporate director and consultant providing business advisory services.
 He is a member of the advisory board for a number of companies.
 From 1994 to 1999, he served as President & CEO of RaiLink Ltd., a TSX-listed public company and Canada's largest regional railway.
-Mr. Clanachan is a director of Bridgewater Bank and Alberta Blue Cross and is a trustee of Edmonton Pipe Industry Pension and Health & Welfare Fund.
+Mr. Clanachan is a director of Chandos G.P.
+Corp. and is Chair of the Board of Trustees of Edmonton Pipe Industry Pension and Health & Welfare Funds.
 William Grace, FCA Member since 1994 Independent Mr. Grace is a graduate of the University of Alberta and a Fellow Chartered Accountant.
 From 1988 to 1994, he was the managing partner in the Edmonton office of Price Waterhouse.
 During his business career, he served on the Boards of several Canadian corporations.
 Mr. Grace has served on the Audit Committees for numerous public and private companies.
 Mr. Grace is a past President of both the Alberta and Canadian Institute of Chartered Accountants.